European Commission confirms 90% emissions reduction target by 2040

 To meet this target, Europe will need to scale up proven, clean technologies quickly, and heat pumps are among the most impactful.

 Already, they support over 433,000 jobs across around 300 manufacturing sites in Europe, with 73% of units sold made locally.
-If just 7% more homes switched, Europeans could save €5.4 billion each year, otherwise spent on Russian fuels.
+If just 7% more homes switched, Europeans could save €5.4 billion each year, otherwise spent on Russian gas for home and water heating.

 Today’s proposal will now move to the European Parliament and Council for consideration.
 If adopted, it will shape the post-2030 climate framework and set the pace for Europe’s clean energy transition.
 With smart policy choices, heat pumps can be a core part of the solution, cutting emissions while creating jobs and securing Europe’s energy future.